isomerpages/gb-assist/pages/solutionrepo/solution1764.md

 ---
-title: 3D Omni Commerce Version 1.03-PRO (Shopee Online Marketplace)
+title: XERO - Accounting Consultancy-Standard Full Package
-permalink: /productivity-solutions-grant/solutionrepo/solution1397
+permalink: /productivity-solutions-grant/solutionrepo/solution1764
 ---

 #### Description

-3D Omni Commerce is a complete end-to-end eCommerce solution for companies that want to take their online businesses to the next level.
-Promote your products to millions of prospective shoppers by leveraging on some of the most popular online marketplaces such as Shopee, Lazada and Qoo10.
-With features such as Business Intelligence, Inventory Management, Delivery Management, Gift Voucher option, and many more, 3D Omni Commerce is the best decision that any business can invest in.
+Xero is a cloud-based accounting software that connects people with the right numbers anytime, anywhere, on any device.
+For accountants and bookkeepers, Xero helps build a trusted relationship with small business clients through online collaboration, helping over 2 million+ subscribers worldwide transform the way they do business.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_3D_Brand_20200553_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Accounting_Consultancy_20200715_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria